-Dunagiri Retreat is not an ordinary tourist destination, but a pilgrimage abounding in spiritual, legendary and historical significance.
-Visitors enjoy treking to Mahavatar Babaji's cave where Kriya Yoga was founded.
+Dunagiri Retreat is not an ordinary tourist destination, but a pilgrimage abounding in spiritual, legendary, and historical significance.
+Visitors enjoy hiking to Mahavatar Babaji's cave where Kriya Yoga was founded.
 Darshan at the Vaishno Devi temple is a must.
-And every trail leads to an adventure in India's sacred past enlivened in the charming village culture that remains almost unchanged since olden times.
+Every trail leads to an adventure into India's sacred past enlivened by the charming village culture that has remained almost unchanged since olden times.

 Around Dunagiri Retreat are several fascinating walks, treks and drives:

 Mahavatar Babaji's cave: Dunagiri Retreat overlooks Mahavatar Babaji's cave, a 3 km trek through rural landscapes and enchanted forests.

 Vaishno Devi Temple: Dunagiri hill in the Himalayas is the secret shrine (gupt shakti peeth) of Vaishnavi Mata.
 An ancient temple, Dunagiri is where Bhairavi, the consort of Lord Shiva himself, turns into Vaishnavi Mata to award liberation to Her devotee.
 3 km walk from Dunagiri Retreat.

 Pandhavkholi: A Himalayan meadow of medicinal herbs, this fascinating spot offers stunning views of famous Himalayan peaks such as Nanda Devi, Panchachuli, Trishul.
 3 km trek from Dunagiri Retreat. through pristine forests.

 Sukhadevi Temple and Ashram: 15 minutes walk from Dunagiri Retreat is Sukahdevi temple, famous for stupendous 360 degree views spanning 100s of kilometers.